 Explore Minneapolis on a Winter Day

 Winter is upon us in Minneapolis, and the City by Nature hasn't slowed down one bit.
 When the temperatures drop in Minneapolis, the excitement heats up with plenty of awesome things to do both inside and out!
 Here, we know how to experience winter to the fullest.
-So plan your perfect winter day in our city!
+So let us help you plan your perfect winter day in our city.

-Get ready for a full day with a complete and delicious breakfast at Breaking Bread Café.
+Get ready for a full day with a complete breakfast at Breaking Bread Café.
 Wake up to all your favorite Southern-style comfort foods in one place.
-Shrimp and grits, chicken and waffles, biscuits and gravy and plenty of vegetarian and vegan friendly options too.
+Shrimp and grits, chicken and waffles, biscuits and gravy and plenty of vegetarian friendly options too.
 Is your mouth-watering yet?
 If you need an on-the-go breakfast, Sammy's Avenue Eatery is your place.
 Here they specialize in crafting the best sandwiches, so you can't go wrong with anything on the menu, but we recommend the delicious egg and cheese breakfast sandwich.

 Eating at one of these popular spots is going to leave you full and ready to walk off what you just ate.
-Lucky for you Minneapolis has the largest contiguous system of enclosed second level bridges in the world, also known as the infamous skyway system.
-Explore the city at a whole new level by walking through these heat controlled pathways connection 80 city blocks.
+Lucky for you, Minneapolis has the largest contiguous system of enclosed second level bridges in the world, also known as the infamous skyway system.
+Explore the city on a whole new level by walking through these heat controlled pathways connecting 80 city blocks.
 Do a little shopping, grab a sandwich from The Brothers Deli or a spice it up with a burrito from Velle Deli, and maybe get a little lost (it's your rite of passage!).

 Beer not your thing?
 Swap the brew for a jersey and head over to Target Center.
 Winter means basketball season is well under way.
-Catch the Minnesota Timberwolves in action at the newly renovated Target Center (also skyway connected).
-You can grab dinner at Cargo Food Authority, a shipping-container themed restaurant offering international street foods, or just pick something up at the many concession stands.
+Catch the Minnesota Timberwolves in action at the recently renovated Target Center (also skyway connected).
+Grab dinner at the many concession stands.
 Target Center has upped their game in the food department recently by bringing in local chefs and restaurants to their concession menu on Timberwolves and Lynx game-days.
 Make sure you try out the famous Parlour burger.

 Step into the nostalgic 1950s era at Hi-Lo Diner.
-Here they are famous for their unique concoction of sweet and savory toppings atop warm, glazed fried dough, which makes it the perfect spot to start out your day.
-They also have a fantastic from-scratch breakfast.
+Here, they are famous for their unique concoction of sweet and savory toppings atop warm, glazed fried dough, which makes it the perfect spot to start out your day.
+They also have a fantastic from-scratch breakfast menu.

 For lunch head back towards downtown into the Mill City District.
 There you'll find Zen Box Izakaya, where they pride themselves in creating a menu full of authentic Japanese comfort food.
 What better way to keep warm than with a steaming bowl of Ramen?

 Afterwards, walk around the Mill City District area to take in some more iconic Minneapolis sights.
-Even if you've seen these spots a million times before there's something to be said about seeing them during the winter.
+Even if you've seen these spots a million times before, there's something to be said about seeing them during the winter.
 The Stone Arch Bridge, with the backdrop view of downtown Minneapolis sets the scene of your winter adventures perfectly.
 The Guthrie Theater's Amber Box and Endless Bridge give you a picturesque look at snow-covered rooftops and the icy glare of the frozen river.
 You'll be compelled to take tons of photos and fill up your friend's Instagram feeds, then check out these other Instagrammable places in Minneapolis.

 Minneapolis winter events season starts with the Holidazzle.
 An event celebrating lights and the fun of the holidays.